tcarland/tcanetpp/README.md

 Socket class that wraps the Standard Library socket functions as well as (WIN32) Winsock2, providing a cross-platform implementation.

-The general goal is to provide core network functionality based solely on Berkeley Sockets, libc, and libstdc++, with no other dependencies (with the exception of pthreads for the Thread-related classes).
-While written in C++, the overall design is intended to have as little inter- dependency as possible, such that by use of any one feature of the library (eg. event api) does not depend on other features of the library.
+The original goal is to provide core network functionality based solely on Berkeley Sockets, libc, and libstdc++, with no other dependencies (with the exception of pthreads for the Thread-related classes).
+While written in C++, the overall design is intended to have little inter- dependency, such that by use of any one feature of the library (eg. event api) does not depend on other features of the library.

-Celebrating 20 years as a project, it has evolved much over the years to stay relatively current to the C++ standards, but remaining lean and usable.
+Celebrating 20 years as a project, it has evolved much over the years to stay current to the C++ standards, but remaining lean and usable.
 While there may be better options for some components, especially when adopting libboost, some components are still very useful today.

 libtcanetpp provides the following core functionality: